ManupaKDU/ESP8266-RTOS-SoftwareUART/README.md

-# Hello World Example
+# Software UART Example ESP8266-RTOS(ESP-IDF)

-Starts a FreeRTOS task to print "Hello World"
+Starts a FreeRTOS task to print "Characters entered Serially and Prints out data to serial"

-See the README.md file in the upper level 'examples' directory for more information about examples.
+All Credits go to https://github.com/devbis/esp8266-rtos-softuart

+Check the main project for more